alanng10/class-lang/Doc/Article/Word/a.md

 Word "tune" has meaning that is comp audio.

+Word "tick" has meaning that is smallest duration.

 Word "compute" has meaning that is process info.

 Word "memory" has meaning that is data store.